HIGHLIGHTS

 The Ai+ Pulse runs on the popular UNISOC T615, the same chip powering the Redmi A5, another strong entry-level contender.
 Interestingly, the Pulse comes in cheaper than the A5 while offering a bit more memory: 4GB RAM with 64GB storage in the base model.
 There’s also a 6/128GB variant, which makes the higher RAM capacity a solid value add at this price point.

 The Ai+ Nova steps things up with the UNISOC T8200, essentially a rebranded T765.
-Since this is a 5G chip, the Nova finds itself competing with entry-level 5G players like the HMD Crest and Moto G35, both of which use the UNISOC T760, a near-identical sibling from the same lineup.
+Since this is a 5G chip, it makes Nova the most affordable 5G phone in Nepal!
+The chip is near-identical to the UNISOC T760 found on HMD Crest and Moto G35, both of which are the best phones you can get under Rs 20,000.

 Camera